If you’re in need of a list of horror short story publishers, you’ve come to the right place.

 As evident from the name, The Dark Magazine is a publisher of horror, gothic, and speculative fiction.
 The company is co-edited by Sean Wallace and Silvia Moreno Garcia, they publish everything dark, eerie, and unexplained.
 Top authors include Simon Avery, Jessica Reisman, and H. Pueyo.

 The magazine is issued monthly, and their short stories usually range between 2,000 to 6,000 words.
 Authors can expect up to 6 cents per word for all published original fiction (up to 6,000 words).
 Submissions can be emailed here.
 For more details about the submission guidelines check this page.

 Specializing in Body and Cosmic Horror, Oscillate Wildly Press is yet another leading magazine for horror anthologies.
 This Brisbane based publisher was established in 2016 and they started their literary journey by publishing novels, short stories, and other collections.
 Since 2019, however, they only focus on Cosmic and Body Horror short stories through their magazine “The Asylum Diaries”.

 Unfortunately, Oscillate Wildly Press is not open to submissions at the moment.
 However, you can keep checking their submission guidelines for details about the latest open reading periods.

 Nightmare is a popular horror and dark fantasy online magazine.
 The magazine is edited by John Joseph Adams.
 All submissions to this magazine must be made through their online submissions system.

 They accept short horror stories of between 1500 – 7500 words, however, they generally prefer that contributors keep stories below 5,000 words.
-Nightmare pays $0.06 a word for all original work and $0.01 for reprints.
+Nightmare pays 8 cents a word for all original short stories.